15-year-old organizes Back to School Drive for teens

 “It’s been very impactful because you get a side of their story and you get a piece of their life,” she said.

-“Most things like back to school drives are focused more towards the kids and not the teenagers,” she said.
-“I wanted teens my age to feel confidence to be able to go back to school.”
+“Most things like back-to-school drives are focused more towards the kids and not the teenagers,” she said.
+“I wanted teens my age to feel the confidence to be able to go back to school.”

 She planned to start small.